 Fire Prevention Bureau

 The McHenry Township Fire Protection District takes pride in educating and preventing fires within the Fire Protection District.
-The Fire Prevention Bureau is currently led by Director Brent Innes and Fire Inspectors Carlos Medina and Guy Miller.
+The Fire Prevention Bureau is currently led by Director Brent Innes and Fire Inspector Carlos Medina.
 The MTFPD Fire Prevention Bureau stays active within the community by providing a host of programs to promote fire awareness and safety.

 The Fire Prevention Bureau’s basic responsibilities include:

 - Reviewing Building Plans for New Construction & Performing Acceptance Tests for New Fire Protection Equipment